Morian-cloud/MenTor/readme.md

 Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

-My name is Nguimtuin Tayou Moryan Gael and i have contributed on open source
+My name is Nguimtuin Tayou Moryan Gael and i have contributed to open source

 ## 📞 Support